some-natalie/some-natalie/_posts/2022-10-03-waiting-on-bulids.md

 The cheapest (and from experience, least frustrating) option is to speed up the build substantially and keep the team on track.
 In this case, spending an extra $4-5 on build compute saves about $40 per build for an individual developer, or a little over $200 per build for a team of 5.
 Seems like a good investment to build on faster hardware.

+[Part 2 of 3](https://some-natalie.dev/blog/waiting-on-builds-pt-2/) - more on context switching costs for builds

+[Part 3 of 3](https://some-natalie.dev/blog/waiting-on-builds-pt-3/) - do we build it or do we buy it?

 #### Disclosure

 I work at GitHub as a solutions engineer at the time of writing this.
 All opinions are my own.